Lozenge Tilings of a Hexagon and q-Racah Ensembles: Limit shapes and fluctuations for -Orthogonal Polynomial Ensembles

 The first result we discuss is the fact that the linear statistic has an almost sure limit, implying that there is a deterministic density describing the limiting distribution of points as $n \to \infty$.

-\begin{theorem} Consider a set of discrete -valued random variables $\{x_j\}_{j=0}^{n-1}$ with its joint distribution proportional to (\ref{bi-ope}).
-Let $a(\xi), b(\xi)$ be real valued continuous functions on $[0,1]$.
-Suppose $a\geq 0$ and is not a constant zero.
-For any $\xi\in[0,1]$ the three term recurrence relation (\ref{recurrence}) associated with the orthonormal polynomial satisfies the following,
+\begin{theorem} Consider a discrete point process $\{x_j\}_{j=0}^{n-1}$ with its joint distribution proportional to \eqref{bi-ope}.
+Suppose there exists real-valued continuous functions, $a(\xi), b(\xi)$, on $[0,1]$, where $a\geq 0$ and $a\not\equiv 0$, such that the recurrence coefficients \eqref{recurrence} associated with the orthonormal polynomials satisfy